Technical-Enablement-PingIdentity/BXIndustry-Handlebars/documentation/README.md

 ## Standard Flows<a name="standard-flows"></a>

-BXIndustry now comes standard with the Passwordless Flow pack!
+BXIndustry now comes standard with the Passwordless Flow pack when creating Widget remixes!
 This includes the main Passwordless flow (which includes Registration and Login), Profile Management, Device Management, and Password Reset.
 The flow JSON is officially distributed through the [PingLibrary](https://library.pingidentity.com/page/collection-bx-davinci-flows) where we have a page with all of Ping Integration Directory flows that we have converted to work well with BXIndustry.
 Please note that there are some instructions you will need to follow in the PingLibrary pages for the flows themselves in order for them to work properly.

 During registration you can choose to create a user with an email and password or create a user without a password and using the email as an MFA device.

 ## Remixing<a name="remixing"></a>

 To remix BXIndustry, scroll to the bottom of the page on any vertical and click the **Remix on Glitch** button.
-During the remixing process, you can modify all DaVinci API values or leave them as-is to use the default settings.
+During the remixing process, you can choose to bootstrap your remix to DaVinci through Widgets or OIDC (i.e. redirect through a PingOne Application).
+When creating a Widget remix, you can modify all DaVinci API values or leave them as-is to use the default settings.
+If you are creating an OIDC remix you will need to provide your own Issuer Url and Client Id since we can't account for glitch subdomains in Redirect URIs, you can leave those fields empty and populate them in the .env file of your remix later if needed.
 The values collected from this form can be found in the .env file of your Remix at a later time if needed.
 See the [environment](#environment) section.

 **Note: The remix form will pre-populate the default authentication and registration flows.
 These values can be modified to import your own custom flows or leave them as-is to use the default settings.**